 - Use the check boxes to indicate where there will be a laboratory, tutorial, or other activity, that will be scheduled separate from the lecture section, and/or where a field trip(s) is required.
 Check all boxes that apply. - NB: Laboratory, tutorial, and other activities must be indicated at the beginning of the course description (Lab required) and the field trip(s), within the course description.
-See Section V B above and examples of course descriptions in Appendix II.
+See Section V B above and examples of course descriptions beginning on page 14.